 2. The long personal bio.
 You asked for it!

 Hi.
 Name’s Wulf, Wulf Moon.
 Let’s make it easy.
 Call me Moon.

 I wrote my first hard science fiction story when I was fifteen.
 It became a winner in the national Scholastic Art & Writing Awards–the same contest that first discovered Stephen King, Peter S. Beagle, John Updike, Joyce Carol Oates, and a host of iconic names in the arts.
-This became my first professional sale when it was published in Science World.
+This became my first professional sale when it was published in Science World (circulation 500,000 per issue).
 Since then I have won more than forty awards in writing (and thirty in public speaking), the largest being a full scholarship to a private college—a good thing to happen to a kid in a foster home.